-We apply the proposed Bayesian method to the scRNA-Seq dataset with the same hyperparameters as in the simulation study.
-We run the Gibbs sampler for 10000 iterations with the first 5000 iterations as burn-in.
-For comparison, we implement several alternative methods, including K-means (KM), PCA-KM, MClust, SKM, K-means after non-negative matrix factorization (NMF-KM) \citep{zhu2017detecting}, and K-means after t-distributed stochastic neighbor embedding algorithm (tSNE-KM) \citep{van2008visualizing}.
-For PCA-KM and NMF-KM, we first project the data onto the top 10-dimensional feature space, then apply the K-means algorithm to cluster cells.
-For the KM-based methods, the number of clusters is determined by the Silhouette method.
-To measure the clustering performance, we use not only the aforementioned adjusted Rand index but also another commonly-used criteria in the single-cell literature: normalized mutual information \citep{ghosh2011cluster}, which ranges from 0 to 1 (the higher, the better).
-The detailed definition is given in Supplementary Section \ref{sec:add_result_real}.
-Table \ref{tab:real_data_est_k} reports the adjusted Rand indices and normalized mutual information under the proposed Bayesian method and alternatives, showing that our Bayesian sparse Gaussian mixture model achieves the best clustering accuracy.
+Table \ref{tab:real_data_est_k} reports the ARIs and NMIs under the proposed method and alternatives, showing that the proposed model results in the highest ARI and NMI and achieves the best clustering accuracy.
 Figure \ref{fig:real_data_est_k} plots the true cell types and the estimated cluster memberships under all the methods.
 Although the proposed Bayesian method underestimates the number of cell types by 1 and yields $K=7$, it can identify most cell types except for fetal quiescent and fetal replicating cells.